you-dont-need/You-Dont-Need-Loops/readme.md

     : reduce(f, f(acc, first(xs)), rest(xs));
 ```

 NOTE: Since tail call optimization is currently only supported by Safari, [tail recursion](https://stackoverflow.com/questions/33923/what-is-tail-recursion) may cause stack overflow in most other JavaScript environments.
-While others, such as [the Chrome devs](https://bugs.chromium.org/p/v8/issues/detail?id=4698#c75), appear to be discussing the subject on-and-off, you may wish to, in this case, use a loop here to compromise:
+While others, such as [the Chrome devs](https://bugs.chromium.org/p/v8/issues/detail?id=4698#c75), appear to be discussing the subject on-and-off, you may wish to, in this case, use a loop here to compromise (and this is an example of balancing the triangle):

 ```js
 const reduce = function(reduceFn, accumulator, iterable){